spritsail/nzbget/README.md

 [![Build Status](https://drone.spritsail.io/api/badges/spritsail/nzbget/status.svg)][drone]

 An Alpine Linux based Dockerfile to run the usenet downloader NZBGet.
-It expects a volume to store data mapped to `/config` in the container, and a volume where your downloads should go stored at `/media`.
+It expects a volume to store data mapped to `/config` in the container, and a volume where your downloads should go stored at `/downloads`.
 Enjoy!

 This dockerfile uses a user with uid 904, and a gid of 900.
 Make sure this user has write access to the /config folder.
 These user IDs can be overwritten by defining `$UID` and `$GID` respectively.

 ## Example run command
 ```
-docker run -d --restart=always --name NZBGet -v /volumes/nzbget:/config -v /mnt/media/usenet:/downloads -p 6789:6789 spritsail/nzbget
+docker run -d --restart=on-failure:10 --name NZBGet -v /volumes/nzbget:/config -v /host/path/to/downloads:/downloads -p 6789:6789 spritsail/nzbget
 ```